 Not only are these again working by causing your dog pain but they can also cause some nasty injuries.
 Many dogs continue to pull against them regardless and this can restrict the airways and cause breathing problems (especially for brachycephalic, flat-faced breeds) and there have been cases of dogs having tracheal collapse as a result of the extreme pressure, muscle and nerve problems and, in extreme cases, it can even cause asphyxiation.

 Prong and choke collars can result in nasty injuries if the dog continues to pull hard against them

 Both of these work from the same principle.
 A loud, sudden noise that gives the dog a fright and so stops them from continuing with the behavior.

 The Pet Corrector is an aerosol spray that emits a loud gushing noise from the compressed air inside it when pressed and a rattle bottle is usually simply just a plastic bottle with some pebbles in it that also makes a startling noise when shaken.

 Again, I confess I tried these too in my early days of dog ownership.
 Sometimes they worked slightly but often the dog became desensitised quickly.
 When it did work I was using it to try to stop a nervous dog from barking at other dogs.
 On my training journey, I quickly learnt that it was much more effective and kind to train my dog to understand that he didn’t have to be frightened of other dogs and that the sight of another dog with no reaction was always paired with lots of yummy goodies.

-The one time that I would say that a pet corrector can be useful is if you want to try to deter a persistent off-leash dog from pursuing your dog.
+The one time that I would say that a pet corrector can be a useful piece of dog training equipment is if you want to try to deter a persistent off-leash dog from pursuing your dog.